-Do you start a project, lose concentration, and then find yourself doing something else instead, like playing video games.
+Do you start a project or other task, lose concentration, and then find yourself doing something else instead, like playing video games or other activity?
 Or do you end up staring into space and doing nothing, at all?

 Identifying that there is a relationship between indecisiveness and putting things off can help you.
 Once you know this, you can start to problem-solve on a rational level.
-You can learn to handle work or study worries realistically.
+It means you can learn to handle work, projects or study worries realistically.

-One tip is to ask yourself in which way you are delaying.
+One tip is to ask yourself in which way you’re delaying.
 There are two ways.
 One is productive scheduling, and the other is procrastination.
 For example, if you put something off decisively because you think it’s a good idea to wait, then this would be productive scheduling.
 Let’s say the thing you decide to schedule or prioritise is a document that needs editing.
 The problem is that you need a clear head for working on it.
 In this case, you decide it can wait until tomorrow.
-The thing you delayed, in this instance, would be for a good reason.
+The thing you delayed, therefore, would be for a good reason.
 In the meantime, you would find yourself continuing to be productive.
-Organising your desk, for example, and getting prepared for tomorrow’s editing, is productive.
-The next day, the scheduled activity would get done because the motivation is there.
+Organising your desk, for instance, and getting prepared for tomorrow’s editing, is productive.
+The next day, the scheduled activity would get done because the motivation or belief in oneself is there.

 Several things can cause procrastination.